doedel123/ElatoAI/README.md

 npm run dev
 ```

-4. **Choose edge server option**
+4. **Choose edge server option (FREE USAGE)**

 - **ELATO MODE:** Got your own ESP32 DIY hardware device?
-We offer a fully hosted edge server for you to use!
+We offer a fully hosted server for free for up to 30 minutes per month.
 Register your device on the [settings page](https://www.elatoai.com/home/settings/device) and it will automatically connect to our edge server.
 Check out our [Pricing page](https://www.elatoai.com/#pricing) for more details.

 - **DEV MODE:** Alternatively, you can run your own edge server locally by following the instructions below and in the [Deno server README](server-deno/README.md).